perpil/lambda-bifurcate-logs-cdk/README.md

 # lambda-log-bifurcator-cdk

-This is a companion repo for this blog:
+This is a companion repo for this [blog](https://speedrun.nobackspacecrew.com/blog/2023/02/23/bifurcating-lambda-logs.html) on bifurcating lambda logs.

 ## Installation